 The Letter of Intent is an agreement between Griffin Residuals and Colchester/East Hampton Joint Facilities WPCF to pursue a business relationship.
 The business relationship is defined, in general, as Griffin Residuals’ investments of buildings, infrastructure, capital equipment and services at Colchester/East Hampton Joint Facilities WPCF’s for a Regional Biosolids Processing Facility (RBPF) to be located at, or adjacent to, 20 Gildersleeve Drive East Hampton, Connecticut.
 The planned RBPF will enable the receiving and drying of both Colchester/East Hampton Joint Facilities WPCF and regional Waste Water Treatment Plant biosolids.
-The business relationship is anticipated to include Griffin Residuals’ purchase or lease of Colchester/East Hampton Joint Facilities WPCF property or acquisition of adjacent, privately owned land at the proposed site.
+The business relationship is anticipated to include Griffin Residuals’ purchase, exchange, or lease of all or a portion of property owned by the Town of East Hampton and/or acquisition of adjacent, privately owned land at the proposed site.
 The intent of the parties is for Griffin Residuals to provide a complimentary or discounted fee-per-ton service model for the processing of Colchester/East Hampton Joint Facilities WPCF biosolids received at the RBPF-CT facility.
 Both Griffin Residuals and Colchester/East Hampton Joint Facilities WPCF intend to complete due diligence for the planning, permitting and construction of a Griffin Residuals RBPF.
 The Project is to include Griffin Residuals’ investment of the CAPEX (Capital Expenditures) and OPEX (Operating Expenditures), chain-of-custody ownership and distribution of dried biosolids yielded from the RBPF.
 The Letter of Intent serves to provide a general outline of the Proposed Transaction and a period of time to conduct Due Diligence so that a mutually-agreeable RBPF Agreement may be developed and executed.

 Neither Party is bound to execute a RBPF Agreement under the Letter of Intent Agreement.